recalbox/recalbox-gamelists/README.md

-# recalbox-gamelists
+# recalbox-gamelists-fr
-Emulationstation gamelists and images for recalbox.
+Emulationstation gamelists and images for recalbox, in French version.

 This repository regroups gamelists and images for emulationstation systems in recalbox.
+This french version is based on Screenscraper DB : http://www.screenscraper.fr/index.php

 Rom names are based on "NO-INTRO" sets, that are very clean sets for many systems.